skiwithpete/alarmpi/README.md

 Apart from the speaker these aren't requirements per se.
 The project is mostly a couple of Python scripts which will likely run on many Linux platforms.
 The GUI does have two bindings to a Raspberry Pi: the buttons for toggling screen brightness and putting it to sleep are disabled on a different system.

-It's also possible to run the alarm without the GUI on a headless setup.
+It's also possible to run the alarm without the GUI on a headless setup, see Usage below.